Ariki/guessproj/README.rst

 Option ``--proj`` or ``--proj4`` forces output of resulting projstring only, suppressing table of residual errors.

-Option ``--wkt`` forces output of projection parameters in OGC WKT format (GDAL Python bindings required).
+Option ``--wkt`` forces output of projection parameters in OGC WKT format.

-Option ``--esri`` forces output of projection parameters in Esri WKT format (experimental, GDAL Python bindings required).
+Option ``--esri`` forces output of projection parameters in Esri WKT format (experimental, you'll probably want to edit the result).

 Option ``--pretty`` forces pretty WKT formatting when used with ``--wkt`` or ``--esri``.

-Option ``--mapinfo`` forces output of projection parameters in MapInfo CoordSys format (experimental, GDAL Python bindings required).
-Be aware that current GDAL based implementation does not handle datum and ellipsoid parameters correctly.
+Option ``--mapinfo`` forces output of projection parameters in MapInfo CoordSys format (experimental).
+Be aware that current GDAL based implementation does not handle datum and ellipsoid parameters properly.

 Output
 ------

-The default output of the program is a projstring in which approximated values of parameters are replaced with the exact values found by the script, and a list of residual errors for each point.
+The default output of the program is a projstring in which approximate values of parameters are replaced with the exact values found by the script, and a list of residual errors for each point.
 Other forms of output can be specified using program options.

-If GDAL bindings are installed, the projstring will be formatted so as to be represented in a normalized form.

 Testing
 -------